Creditor Control of Corporate Acquisitions

 70 Pages Posted: 3 Oct 2017 Last revised: 23 Mar 2022

 We examine the impact of creditor control rights on corporate acquisitions.
-Nearly 75% of private credit agreements restrict borrower acquisition decisions throughout the life of the contract.
+Nearly 75% of loan agreements include restrictions that limit borrower acquisition decisions throughout the life of the contract.
 Following a financial covenant violation, creditors use their bargaining power to tighten these restrictions and limit acquisition activity, particularly deals expected to earn negative announcement returns.
-Firms that do announce an acquisition while in violation of a covenant earn 1.8% higher stock returns, on average, and do not pursue less risky deals.
-We conclude that creditors use contractual rights and the loan renegotiation process to limit value-destroying acquisitions driven by managerial agency problems.
+Firms that do announce an acquisition after violating a financial covenant earn 1.8% higher stock returns, on average, and do not pursue less risky deals.
+We conclude that creditors use contractual rights and the renegotiation process to limit value-destroying acquisitions driven by managerial agency problems.

 Keywords: acquisitions, control rights, corporate governance, covenant violations, creditors